rknightuk/rknight.me/src/posts/blog/2023/2023-09-20-im-not-building-a-podcast-host.md

 The accounts, uploading files, hosting websites, is all easy enough but when you consider download costs the answer, after going over some calculations with [Zoe](https://zoeaubert.me), is no. The file egress costs (the cost of downloading the files from a CDN) is too high even for a small show.

+>[!NOTE] Update
-Update: I got the calculations wrong here for Bunny's pricing so it _might_ still be viable as a product although the margins are still tight.
+> I got the calculations wrong here for Bunny's pricing so it _might_ still be viable as a product although the margins are still tight.

 As an example, if a show has a 30mb episode and that show gets 500 downloads, that's ~15gb of egress.
 On [BunnyCDN](https://bunny.net) that would cost somewhere in the region of $1.50.
 AWS S3 is about the same.
 Assuming one episode a month (unlikely), that's pretty close to $20 a year.